Change starts where you’re at:

 ‘Defining Purpose‘ why am I here?
 Why are you here?
 Why are we here? … and looking at what we think and what we got is a necessary and pragmatic step.

 Consulting & coaching two companies with the same objectives.
-Over a two year period:
+Over two years:

-- Create a Value Proposition with data to support the value-added; that can be used to define and attract new customers, vendors, donors, suppliers, and community collaboration.
+- Create a Value Proposition with data to support the business value to customers and employees.
+The value proposition will define and attract new customers, vendors, donors, suppliers, and community collaboration.

 - Enhance organizational infrastructure to be better prepared to change and flourish in the VUCA (Volatile; Uncertain; Complex; Ambiguous) world of the Affordable Care Act, Insurance Providers, Medicare, Medicaid, Managed Care, etc.